ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The upload interaction requires the Leader to discard uploaded reports with a duplicated ID, including concurrently-uploaded reports.
 This might be implemented by synchronization or via an eventually-consistent process.
-If the Leader wishes to alert the Client with a `reportRejected` error, synchronization will be necessary to ensure all but one concurrent request receive the error.
+If the Leader wishes to alert the Client with a `report_replayed` error, synchronization will be necessary to ensure all but one concurrent request receive the error.